KetchuppOfficial/Splay_Tree/README.md

 # HWT.
-Level 2: splay tree
+Level 2: threaded splay tree

 This project is a task on course "Uses and applications of C++ language" by [K.I.Vladimirov](https://github.com/tilir).
 The task was to implement a class representing splay tree.

+During code review of an intermediate version of this project it was mentioned that `operator++` and `operator--` of the iterator over my tree have *O(log(n))* time complexity that contradicts standard requirements.
+Thus, I implemented a threaded splay tree instead of a regular one.

 ## Requirements

 The following application has to be installed:

-- CMake of version 3.15 (or higher)
+- CMake of version 3.20 (or higher)

 ## How to install